Xavier Edwards

-Amateur career
+Early life and amateur career

+Edwards was born at Mineola Hospital in Mineola, New York.
+His father, Jovon, played in Minor League Baseball.
+The Edwards family lived in different places in Long Island until he was five years old, when they moved to South Florida, where his older sister could compete in junior tennis all year.
+Xavier grew up playing baseball and tennis, before beginning to focus more on baseball by the time he was eight years old.

 Edwards graduated from North Broward Preparatory School in Coconut Creek, Florida.
-As a senior, he batted .406 with 16 runs batted in, 24 stolen bases, and a .532 on-base percentage.
+As a senior, he batted .406 with 16 runs batted in (RBIs), 24 stolen bases, and a .532 on-base percentage.
 He committed to play college baseball at Vanderbilt University.

 Professional career

 San Diego Padres

 The San Diego Padres selected Edwards with the 38th overall pick in the 2018 Major League Baseball (MLB) draft, and he signed for $2.6 million.
 He made his professional debut with the AZL Padres and was promoted to the Tri-City Dust Devils on August 8.
 In 45 total games with the two teams, Edwards slashed .346/.453/.409, with 16 RBIs and 22 stolen bases.

 In 2019, he began with the Fort Wayne TinCaps, earning Midwest League All-Star honors.
 After slashing .336/.392/.414, with one home run, 30 RBIs, and 20 stolen bases in 77 games, he was promoted to the Lake Elsinore Storm on July 9.
 In 46 games with Lake Elsinore, he hit .301/.349/.367 with 14 stolen bases.

-After the season, on October 10, 2019, he was selected for the United States national baseball team in the 2019 WBSC Premier 12.
+After the season, Edwards was selected for the United States national baseball team in the 2019 WBSC Premier12.
 In the tournament, he appeared in four games, hitting two singles and striking out three times in six at bats.

 Tampa Bay Rays

-On December 6, 2019, Edwards, Hunter Renfroe, and a player to be named later (PTBNL) were traded to the Tampa Bay Rays in exchange for Tommy Pham and Jake Cronenworth.
+On December 6, 2019, the Padres traded Edwards, Hunter Renfroe, and a player to be named later (PTBNL) to the Tampa Bay Rays in exchange for Tommy Pham and Jake Cronenworth.
 The PTBNL, Esteban Quiroz, was named in March 2020.
-Rays pitcher Blake Snell infamously referred to Edwards as a "slapdick prospect" upon learning about the trade, later apologizing and explaining that his reaction was about losing his friend Pham to the Padres.
+Rays pitcher Blake Snell referred to Edwards as a "slapdick prospect" upon learning about the trade, later apologizing and explaining that his reaction was about losing his friend Pham to the Padres.

 Edwards did not play in 2020, due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 In 2021, he played for the Montgomery Biscuits, slashing .302/.377/.368, with 27 RBI and 19 stolen bases over 79 games.